“He is truly exceptional and hardworking beyond belief”

 Legal 500 – 2017

-Samar Abbas specialises in construction and commercial disputes, with a particular emphasis on international arbitration (in relation to which he is regularly ranked in legal directories as a leading junior).
+Samar Abbas specialises in commercial, construction and technology disputes, with a particular emphasis on international arbitration (in relation to which he is regularly ranked in legal directories as a leading junior).
 He has been involved in disputes concerning parties in the Middle East, Asia- Pacific and the Caribbean, and has particular expertise in technically complex matters concerning large developments and infrastructure projects.

 Before coming to the Bar, Samar graduated from Yale University where he majored in Economics and Political Science.
 He then spent a number of years working as a management consultant and strategy professional, and brings to the Bar extensive knowledge of the pharmaceutical, telecommunications and consumer packaged goods industries.
 As an advocate, he has particular experience of handling disputes arising from joint ventures, long-term commercial relationships and construction projects.

 Samar has a particular interest in international work, having worked in Asia, Europe, Middle East and North America.
+He is also an Honorary Associate Professor at University College London.

 International arbitration constitutes a sizeable proportion of Samar’s practice, along with litigation concerning arbitration.
 He has experience of both ad-hoc and institutional arbitrations, in particular those conducted by ICC, LCIA, HKIAC, SIAC, JCAA and JAMS.
 A significant portion of his arbitration practice touches upon construction and infrastructure disputes, and he writes frequently on the subject (including the arbitration chapter of the most recent (3rd) edition of Wilmot-Smith on Construction Contracts).